unreality/nCryptAgent/README.md

 * Ensure your TPM is enabled in BIOS or UEFI.
 Different manufacturers name the setting differently.
 * Open a command prompt
 * Run `tpmvscmgr create /name <Friendly_Name> /AdminKey DEFAULT /pin PROMPT /pinpolicy minlen 4 /generate` where `<Friendly_Name>` is a name you choose
-* You should now be able to add new keys in nCryptAgent
+* You can use `certreq` and `certutil` to load a certificate onto the smart card, after which you can `Add existing nCrypt Key` to import your Smart Card credentials into nCryptAgent

 You can delete your TPM smart card with:
 * `tpmvscmgr.exe destroy /instance <DeviceID>` where `<DeviceID>` is the id of the tpm smart card.
 If you only have one tpm smart card, this will be `ROOT\SMARTCARDREADER\0000`